About The Museum

 Explore one of the most important heritage buildings in Sharjah’s history

-Located in the Heart of Sharjah and steeped in over 190 years of history, this wonderful edifice, built in 1823, was Sharjah’s government headquarter and the residence of the ruling Al Qawasim family.
+Located in the Heart of Sharjah, this wonderful edifice, built in 1823, was Sharjah’s government headquarters and the residence of the ruling Al Qasimi family.

-The fort was built out of coral stones which were collected from the deep sea waters of the Arabian Gulf; the walls were covered with a light brown plaster, and the doors were made of teak wood, while the ceilings were constructed using mangrove trunks and “Al Duun” - branches of palm trees stripped off their leaves and fibres.
+The Fort was built out of coral stones which were collected from the deep sea waters of the Arabian Gulf; the walls were covered with a light brown plaster, and the doors were made of teak wood, while the ceilings were constructed using mangrove trunks and “Al Duun” - branches of palm trees stripped off their leaves and fibers.

-The fort was built for defensive purposes, mainly to protect the city and residents.
+The Fort was built for defensive purposes, mainly to protect the city and residents.
 The main defensive elements included solid thick walls, high defensive walls and high watchtowers, along with many other defensive structures.
-The fort also served as the residence of the ruling Al Qawasim family, and was the headquarter of Sharjah government.
+The fort also served as the residence of the ruling Al Qasimi family, and was the headquarters of Sharjah government.